vlpacheco/RandomForest-and-DNN-CPT/README.md

 ![Alt Text](Figures/CPT_Fluxogram.png)

 Still, the models were properly selected initially via Grid-Search.
 The optimization and validation of the model occurred through cross-validation in both methods: DLNN and RFR.

+## Metrics
+For this purpose, primary metrics were used in all steps of optimization, validation and comparison of the models.

+Metrics such as: Coeficient of determination (R2), mean ssquared error (MSE), root mean squared error (RMSE) and mean absolute error (MAE).